Sheev13/Sheev13.github.io/content/authors/admin/_index.md

 # About Me

-I am a doctoral researcher at [Helmholtz AI](https://www.helmholtz.ai/) and the [Technical University of Munich](https://www.tum.de/en/) as a member of the [Elpis lab](https://fortuinlab.github.io/), supervised by [Dr. Vincent Fortuin](https://fortuin.github.io/).
-I am mentored by [Mark van der Wilk](https://mvdw.uk/).
+I am a doctoral researcher at [Helmholtz AI](https://www.helmholtz.ai/) and the [Technical University of Munich](https://www.tum.de/en/) and a member of the [Elpis lab](https://fortuinlab.github.io/), supervised by [Dr. Vincent Fortuin](https://fortuin.github.io/).
 I am broadly motivated by the need to develop machine intelligence systems that operate with an accurate sense of uncertainty over their predictions.
+Ensuring high quality predictions and uncertainty estimates boils down to encoding the right inductive biases, and for me this amounts to selecting the right prior for our model.
+Developing ways to elicit well-specific priors in arbitrary scientific and practical applications is therefore a key focus of my research.

 Prior to my PhD, I took a year out of education to focus on expanding my knowledge of probabilistic machine learning.
-In addition to this, I wrote a [single-author research paper](https://arxiv.org/abs/2405.17666) that was accepted at AABI 2024, and spent five months as a Machine Learning Researcher at [Motorway](https://motorway.co.uk/) in London where we developed and deployed Bayesian machine learning systems for a variety of use cases within vehicle pricing.
+During this time, I wrote a [single-author research paper](https://arxiv.org/abs/2405.17666) that was accepted at AABI 2024, and I spent five months as a Machine Learning Researcher at [Motorway](https://motorway.co.uk/) in London where we developed and deployed Bayesian machine learning systems for a variety of use cases within vehicle pricing.

 Before my year out, I studied engineering at the [University of Cambridge](https://www.cam.ac.uk/) where my specialism was *computer and information engineering*, though my module choice made the integrated masters year indistinguishable from a typical masters in Machine Learning, albeit with a [heavy dose of Bayesianism](https://mlg.eng.cam.ac.uk/blog/2021/03/31/what-keeps-a-bayesian-awake-at-night-part-1.html).